networknt/light-doc/content/tutorial/rest/swagger/database/single-query.md

 mvn clean install exec:exec
 ```

-Access the query endpoint and you will result the random number as result.
+Access the query endpoint, and you will get the random number as a result.

-Note that we need to make sure Mysql database docker container is up and running.
-If you got
-an error in the console, chances are your mysql database is not running.
+Note that we need to make sure MySQL database docker container is up and running.
+If you got an error in the console, chances are your MySQL database is not running.
 Please refer to
-[start databases][] for instructions to start mysql database in Docker.
+[start databases][] for instructions to start MySQL database in Docker.

 ```